AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IClassWithBaseClassReference_1/GetReferenceHierarchy.md

 IClassWithBaseClassReference&lt;T>.GetReferenceHierarchy Method
 ===============================================================
-AutomationML 2.1 APIGets the reference hierarchy for all class to class relations, starting with this class.
+Gets the reference hierarchy for all class to class relations, starting with this class.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)